 The University of Groningen Library presents five blog posts, written by students wokring at the Special Collections department, in all of which the role of the Groningen academy plays a central part.

-The celebration of the Siege of Groningen, or ‘Bommen Berend’, is an old Groningen tradition.
-In the year 2022, we are celebrating the 350th anniversary of the Siege of Groningen, a jubilee that calls for a special celebration.
+The celebration of the Relief of Groningen, or ‘Bombing Bernard’, is an old Groningen tradition.
+In the year 2022, we are celebrating the 350th anniversary of the Relief of Groningen, a jubilee that calls for a special celebration.
 Extensive festivities for special jubilees are, however, not new.
-The same thing happened in the year 1872, for instance, when Groningen celebrated the second centenary of the siege.
+The same thing happened in the year 1872, for instance, when Groningen celebrated the second centenary of the Relief.

-The strong reading culture of the early modern Republic meant that an incredible number of pamphlets were published every year, in which authors reflected on current affairs.
+The strong reading culture of the early-modern Dutch Republic meant that an incredible number of pamphlets were published every year, in which authors reflected on current affairs.
 Maeghd van Groningen (‘Maiden of Groningen’), published in the ‘Disaster Year’ 1672, is such a pamphlet.

 The year is 1673.
-The siege and liberation of the city of Groningen ended a year ago, and the city is slowly but surely repairing the damage caused by the flying bombs and cannonballs of the troops led by the Bishop of Münster.
+The siege of the city of Groningen ended a year ago, and the city is slowly but surely repairing the damage caused by the flying bombs and cannonballs of the troops led by the Bishop of Münster.
 Dominicus Lens, a publisher based in the Kromme Elleboog, has just published a book retelling the story of the siege.
+That same year, a German version of the same story is published which substantially differs from its Dutch counterpart.
+Why?

 The UG website uses functional and anonymous analytics cookies.
 Please answer the question of whether or not you want to accept other cookies (such as tracking cookies).